-Facial asymmetry is an alteration which is defined by a disharmony between the two sides of the face.
-That is, on the frontal vertical plane of the face, one of the sides appears decompensated in relation to the other.
-Perfect symmetry does not exist in humans.
-However, this does not mean that all patients are candidates for surgery, only those who present a degree of facial asymmetry that is evident to their social, professional and family environment.
+Facial asymmetry is an alteration that is defined by the presence of a disharmony between both sides of the face.
+That is, in the frontal vertical plane of the face, one of the two sides is unbalanced with respect to the other.